 The process of automatically determining which devices your app can be installed on, based on the features, API levels, and other attributes in the APK manifest and build.gradle file.
 The features declared in the manifest (and build.gradle file) act as filters that determine which devices your app is compatible with.
 For details on Amazon's supported filters, see Manifest Filters Supported by the Appstore.

 Similar to filtering but refers to actively designing your app for compatibility with a particular device.
 When you upload multiple APKs, there is no automatic filtering that determines device support for the additional APKs.
 You manually select which devices each APK supports.
 This manual selecting of device support with multiple APKs is sometimes referred to as device targeting.

 Far away (and hands free) voice interactions with the device.

 The first Fire TV device offering a hands-free TV experience (far field control).
 Without a remote, you can use your voice to access, launch, and control content, turn on your TV and AV devices, switch inputs, adjust the volume, search for content, and more from a distance.
 See Device Specifications for Fire TV for details.

 An index of the media on Fire TV.
-Integrating your media catalog with Amazon Fire TV allows your content to be discovered and launched from the Fire TV home screen when users search for it (either through voice or text search).
-See Integrating Your Catalog with Fire TV for details.
+Integrating your media catalog with Amazon allows your content to be discovered and launched from Amazon devices. the Fire TV home screen when users search for it (either through voice or text search).
+See Getting Started with Catalog Ingestion for details.